torhve/blag/raspberry-pi-davis-vue-weather-station-with-custom-frontend.md

 ![The wireless antenna to send the signal back home](http://hveem.no/antenne.jpg)
 #### The Raspberry PI connected to a wireless repeater, a web camera and the weather station console
 ![The weather station console and raspberry pi](http://hveem.no/weatherconsole.jpg)

+You can visit the weather site at <http://yr.hveem.no/>